mrmsds/pfasstruct/README.md

 # PFASSTRUCT
-Command-line utility to generate iterations of the PFASSTRUCT lists based on a fraction-fluorine and/or substructure-based definition
+Command-line utility to generate iterations of the PFASSTRUCT lists matching a fraction-fluorine and/or substructure-based definition

 ## HELP
 ```